hpdobrica/digital-garden-public/Book - Site Reliability Engineering.md

 - don't use every metric you have, use those that users care about
 - too much SLIs and you can't pay attention to everything, too little and you have holes in the examined behaviors of your application

-- indicator metrics can be collected on server side e.g. with prometheus, via periodic log analysis (how many 5XX responses?)
+- indicator metrics can be collected on server side e.g. with [[Prometheus]], via periodic log analysis (how many 5XX responses?)
 - in some cases server side indicators aren't good enough and a better metric would be a time to full page load (which could also catch bad js on frontend for example)

 - when aggregating metrics, its much better to use percentiles than averages, as averages can often hide many things (most of the requests are completed in 50ms, but 5% are 20x slower, it would hardly be noticed on an average graph)